-Although most hair restoration physicians do not place grafts, Dr. Gabel always is involved throughout the entire procedure, placing graft with his highly trained and experienced staff and monitoring graft placement progress.
-Dr. Gabel and his staff also each use specialized, 0.12 mm tipped forceps which allows for them to be absolutely precise with the handling of grafts, and avoiding trauma while placing the grafts into the sites.
+Although most hair restoration physicians do not place grafts, Dr. Gabel is always involved throughout the entire procedure, placing grafts with his highly trained and experienced staff and monitoring graft placement progress.
+Dr. Gabel and his staff also each use specialized 0.12 mm tipped forceps, which allows for them to be absolutely precise with the handling of grafts and avoid trauma while placing the grafts into the sites.

 In the creation of a frontal hairline, the finer 1-haired follicular unit grafts are placed, followed by the thicker 1-haired follicular unit grafts.
 Approximately 1-cm behind the hairline, the 2-haired follicular units are place, and in the central tuft, the larger 3-hair/4-hair follicular units are placed.
 This technique allows the hairline to develop in a gradient fashion, which is what ultimately gives the most natural appearance to the frontal hairline, and provides the greatest appearance of density for the scalp.

 Graft placement is a surgical technique that must be carried out with extreme precision and accuracy to achieve the best results.
 It requires an individual with years of experience to do it correctly or risk graft damage and poor growth.